 Spicy French Onion Ranch Dip

-Most store-bought ranch dip relies on a powder packet full of stabilizers and artificial flavoring.
-This version uses dry buttermilk, found in the baking aisle of most grocery stores, as the base, which gives it a cleaner, tangier flavor that the packet version can’t match.
+This ranch dip relies uses dry buttermilk, found in the baking aisle of most grocery stores, as the base, which gives it a cleaner, tangier flavor that the packet version can’t match.
 The onion flakes add french onion depth without requiring any cooking.
 A tablespoon of Tapatio hot sauce brings just enough heat to make it interesting without overwhelming the other flavors.
 Greek yogurt makes it lighter than a pure sour cream version while keeping it just as creamy.

 Spicy french onion ranch dip in a bowl with chips, recipe and photo by Jackie Alpers